“Thalassophobia: The persistent and intense fear of deep bodies of water.”

 Once the team has a clear heading, they begin collecting and capturing a whole catalog of sounds that they think will fit the character.
 In the case of Pyke, they spent hours capturing sounds in a pool and manipulating the sound of an instrument aptly named, the waterphone.

-Bryan Higa and the sound team showing how they captured some of Pyke’s audio.
+Brian Higa and the sound team showing how they captured some of Pyke’s audio.

 “Once we have all the sounds we want, we create our own narrative experience through audio,” Riot Sound Bear adds.
-“Pyke’s sound designer, Bryan Higa, built this sonic story of a person who was getting drunk at a tavern.
+“Pyke’s sound designer, Brian Higa, built this sonic story of a person who was getting drunk at a tavern.
 He was walking out of this tavern onto a pier, onto the docks.
 And as he’s walking, he sees something in the water.
 Then all of a sudden a person leaps from the water, attacks the drunk guy, and pulls him back into the depths, submerging him.”

 That feeling of being quickly pulled under is what the team focused on for Pyke.
 They aimed to build tension and fear for everyone near Pyke’s end of the pool.